ARCHER2-HPC/archer2-website/_alerts/2022-08-11_temperature.md

 ---
-status: Ongoing
+status: Resolved
 type: Service Alert
 start_date: 2022-08-11 12:30
-end_date:
+end_date: 2022-08-12 11:30
 scope: Compute nodes
 impact: Increased queue times and reduced node availability
-reason: Due to high temperatures in the Edinburgh area we are reducing the number of nodes available to ease the load on the cooling system.
-Users can connect to ARCHER2, access data and submit jobs to the batch system.
-We are continuing to monitor the temperature and updates will be provided.
+reason: All nodes now returned to service.
+Due to high temperatures in the Edinburgh area and to ease the load on the cooling system some nodes were removed from service.
+Users could connect to ARCHER2, access data and submit jobs to the batch system.
 ---